grafana/asserts-aws-cloudwatch-exporter/README.md

 # aws-exporter
 Standalone exporter to export AWS CloudWatch Metrics and Logs as prometheus metrics.
-This exporter uses AWS APIs and fetches both meta data about some AWS Resources and metric data.
+This exporter uses AWS APIs and fetches both meta data about some AWS Resources and metric data

+# AWS IAM Permissions
 The following IAM permissions are needed for this exporter
 ```
 {
     "Version": "2012-10-17",